mengxu98/scop/README.md

-If you do not want to change your current R environment or require reproducibility, you can use the [renv](https://rstudio.github.io/renv/) package to install SCP into an isolated R environment.
+If you do not want to change your current R environment or require reproducibility, you can use the [renv](https://rstudio.github.io/renv/) package to install scop into an isolated R environment.

 #### Create an isolated R environment